oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Because of these unintentional side effects of using cookies for JavaScript-based storage, this practice is NOT RECOMMENDED.

-Note that this practice is different from the use of cookies in a BFF (discussed in {{pattern-bff-cookie-security}}), where the cookie is inaccessible to JavaScript and is supposed to be sent to the backend.
+Note that this practice is different from the use of cookies in a BFF (discussed in {{pattern-bff-cookie-security}}), where the cookie is inaccessible to JavaScript and is intended to be sent to the backend.